Bayesian Neural Network

 ax.scatter(X[Y == 1, 0], X[Y == 1, 1], color="r", label="Class 1")

-ax.set(xlabel="X1", ylabel="X2", title="Data set")
+ax.set(xlabel="X1", ylabel="X2", title="Dataset")

 ax.legend()